 For a very first trip do not bite off more than you can chew!
 Select a website not too far from house and only go for a couple of nights.
 If you dislike it you can go house and, if you like it, you can book a longer journey as soon as you return.

 The 2nd argument usually occurs when you attempt and fit the camping tent back in the bag.
-So again, practise, practise, practise.
+So again, practice, practice, practice.
 Or at least attempt to keep in mind how it came out of the bag …

 Talking of food-if it’s your first time cooking outside keep it simple.
 There’s absolutely nothing incorrect with pasta, hamburgers and sausages and so on.
-You can likewise prepare basic meals in the house (eg chilli, spag bol, curry) and just heat them up for the opening night.
+You can likewise prepare basic meals in the house (eg chilli, mac and cheese, baked potatoes) and just heat them up for the dinner that night.

-An excellent torch is a should for night time toilet trips (and visits to the local pub).
-A good idea to have a quickly available light in your tent.
+An excellent flashlight is a must for night time toilet trips.
+It is a good idea to have it readily available in your tent.

 Layers!
 When camping you can experience a range of temperature levels in a day.
 Walking pants are good as they dry quickly.
 I wear long sleeved running tops layered with thin fleeces and a cushioned gilet.
 Thermals benefit night time.
 Keep in mind hat, gloves and thick socks.